Oblarg/whippyunits/README.md

 - **Automatic unit conversion**: Type-driven generic rescaling using compile-time-computed conversion factors
 - **No homotypes**: Prime-factorized scale encoding guarantees unique type representation - if two quantities represent the exact same thing, they are *guaranteed* to be the same type
 - **No hidden flops**: Rescaling uses lossless log-scale arithmetic at all steps, and exponentiates by lookup table; integer types are guaranteed to use pure integer math, and floating point types use no more float math than necessary
-- **Scoped base unit preferences**: Use `define_base_units!` to change the default storage units for a scope, fully decoupling storage scale (which can be chosen to satisfy numerical or software architecture constraints) from declarator syntax (which can match the natural units of the problem-space)
+- **Dynamic storage unit preferences**: Use `define_base_units!` to define a set of declarators that auto-convert to a given set of base units, fully decoupling storage scale (which can be chosen to satisfy numerical or software architecture constraints) from declarator syntax (which can match the natural units of the problem-space)
 - **Language server integration**: Customized type rendering and text completion for unit types

 ## Example